 In a recent EU funded survey 53% people stated they are curious to discover more cheeses but Ireland’s firm favourite cheese at 64% is cheddar.
 The fact that Ireland is open to exploring different cheeses is exciting as there are so many varieties to choose from locally and further afield.
 This competition is a celebration of Irish and European cow’s milk cheeses, of which the continent is responsible for 46% of all global output!
 Europe as a whole offers more than 1,000 varieties of cheese, so there’s a whole world to explore, each one a little bit different and individual than the next, from Danish Blue to French Brie de Meaux and the likes of West Cork’s washed rind cheeses Milleens, Durrus and Gubbeen here in Ireland.

 The world of delicious Irish & European cheeses has consumed us too over the past year!
-We undertook our own cheese training via Academy of Cheese to up our culinary know-how, so we’re excited to offer some hints and tips to help you along the way and *you* could be a lucky winner!
+We undertook our own cheese training via Academy of Cheese to up our culinary know-how, so we’re excited to offer some hints and tips to help you along the way!
 We adore cooking with cheese as it is so easy to use as well as being delicious.
 All it takes is a little bit of know how to transform a recipe from normal to phenomenal with the right cheese and flavour combinations, so here are some hints from us:

 Cheddar + Pairings